b-gonzalez/Fluent-VBA/README.md

 # Contacting me

 You can contact me at b.gonzalez.programming@gmail.com.
-Feel free to contact me regarding bug fixes or contributions (see more below.)
+Feel free to contact me regarding bug fixes, contributions (see more below), or other topics.

 # Contributing to Fluent VBA